From tha Roota to tha Toota

-From tha Roota to tha Toota is the second album from the hip hop duo Field Mob released under the now defunct recording label MCA Records, currently distributed by Geffen Records.
+From tha Roota to tha Toota is the second album from the hip hop duo Field Mob released under Interscope Records.
 It was released to stores on October 22, 2002.
 The title of the album is a colloquial southern United States reference to making use of an entire pig - from the snout to the tail.
-The LP spawned the Jazze Pha produced single "Sick of Being Lonely" which reached #18 on the US Billboard Hot 100 and #5 on the US Billboard Hot Rap Tracks charts in 2002.
-This album reached #33 on the US Billboard Top 200 and #4 on the US Top R&B/Hip Hop Albums charts.
+The LP spawned the Jazze Pha produced single "Sick of Being Lonely" which reached No. 18 on the US Billboard Hot 100 and #5 on the US Billboard Hot Rap Tracks charts in 2002.
+This album reached No. 33 on the US Billboard Top 200 and #4 on the US Top R&B/Hip Hop Albums charts.
 It has since been certified gold, selling over 700,000 copies.